What is a robotic prostatectomy?

 - The robotic arms will be placed over you, and the video camera and instruments will be put into your belly through these cuts.

 - The surgeon will cut away your prostate, the seminal vesicles, and some nearby lymph nodes and take them out through the small cuts.
+The urethra will be sewn to the bladder.
+A new catheter will be placed into the bladder.

 - All of the tools will be removed and the cuts will be closed with skin glue, stitches, or small strips of tape.